kajananchinniah/Terrain-Generator/README.md

 Now, you should be ready to compile this project.
 Note that I haven't tested this yet, since I have all the dependencies installed.

-Also note: I include some libraries that I didn't write in the include (this is bad practice but I did it anyways.
-These will be removed once the project is more stablized).
+In this repo, I include camera.h and shader.h in include.
+Note that I did not write these, and they were taken from learnopengl (https://learnopengl.com/).

 ## Getting Started
 After having all the prerequisites, Simply clone the repository and compile using: `make TerrainGenerator.sh`.
 Note: this has only been tested on Ubuntu 18.04.